Civic-Tech-Data-Plumber/civic-tech-studies/logs/Intro-to-SQL.md

   **Picking Apples from a Basket**

   1. `FROM table_name` → Pick your basket of apples
+  2. `JOIN` other_table → Pour in apples from another basket that match certain rules
-  2. `WHERE` condition → Only pick the red apples
+  3. `WHERE` condition → Only pick the red apples
-  3. `GROUP` BY column → Group apples by size
+  4. `GROUP` BY column → Group apples by size
-  4. `HAVING` condition → Only keep groups with more than 3 apples
+  5. `HAVING` condition → Only keep groups with more than 3 apples
-  5. `SELECT` column → Note apple details (color, size, weight)
+  6. `SELECT` column → Note apple details (color, size, weight)
-  6. `ORDER` BY column → Arrange apples by size
+  7. `ORDER` BY column → Arrange apples by size

 **Important Note:** `SELECT` is last logically, even though it’s written first.

 ### Quick Guide Table
+⬅️
 | Step | Clause   | What Happens                                     |
 | ---- | -------- | ------------------------------------------------ |
 | 1    | `FROM`     | Identify which table(s) to use                   |